IBM-Bluemix-Docs/mass-data-migration/faqs.md

 ## What network interfaces does Mass Data Migration support?
 {: faq}

 Mass Data Migration devices have 10-Gbps network interfaces with RJ45 (CAT6a) and SFP+ copper network ports.
 The RJ45 to SFP+ converter is included.
-10-Gbps interfaces have Jumbo Frames enabled.
+Jumbo Frames are enabled on the 10-Gbps interfaces.

 <hr/>